data-mie/dbt-profiler/README.md

 {% enddocs %}
 ```
-3. Include the profile in model description
+3. Include the profile in a model description using the `doc` macro
 ```yml
 version: 2